Andorem/NotifyUser/README.md

 NotifyUser is a quick-and-easy chat plugin for sending and receiving chat notifications.
 When a player "tags" another user in the chat area (e.g. "@Andorem"), the username will become highlighted and the pinged user will receive a customizable alert, from sounds already available in Minecraft.

- As a result of a desire for a a bit more customizable ping plugin, UserNotify has several configuration preferences for choosing different sounds, muting notifications, tagging & pinging options.
+ As a result of a desire for a a bit more customizable ping plugin, NotifyUser has several configuration preferences for choosing different sounds, muting notifications, tagging & pinging options.

 ## Installing